Maaacs/Jfinder-Mobile/README.md

 ## Documents
 - Register
   - You can register the data of a document in the database.
-- Remove:
+- Remove
-You can delete data from a document from the database.
+  - You can delete data from a document from the database.
-- Search:
+- Search
-You can search for a document in the database.
+  - You can search for a document in the database.
-- Change:
+- Change
-You can change the data of a document in the database.
+  - You can change the data of a document in the database.
 ## Users
-- Register:
+- Register
-You can register a user's data in the database.
+  - You can register a user's data in the database.
-- Remove:
+- Remove
-You can delete a user's data from the database.
+  - You can delete a user's data from the database.
-- Search:
+- Search
-You can search for a user in the database.
+  - You can search for a user in the database.
-- Change:
+- Change
-You can change a user's data in the database.
+  - You can change a user's data in the database.
 ## Reports
-- Documents:
+- Documents
-Get a list of all documents and, if you wish, you can filter it by year, interested, document type or keyword.
+  - Get a list of all documents and, if you wish, you can filter it by year, interested, document type or keyword.
-- Users:
+- Users
-Gets a list of all users and, if desired, can filter it by first name, last name or title.
+  - Gets a list of all users and, if desired, can filter it by first name, last name or title.

 ![Presentation](https://user-images.githubusercontent.com/56925726/187089525-6dbb281d-1451-428b-907b-1a66d2fb70d7.png)